luisfocosta/tmcontroller/README.md

 ### About

 Time Machine controller.
-Hosts MQTT
+Hosts a MQTT server that others consume and controls movement on the crazy clock